blbadger/blbadger.github.io/secret-lms.md

 | 1/2 | 3.419 | 0.5275 | 3.1 |
 | 1/4 | 5.493 | 0.274 | 3.5 |
 | 1/8 | 7.247 | 0.1233 | 4.1 |

+Thus for random target sequence swapping there is a clear inverse correlation between how effective the CLM recovery is and how invertible the output is as the fraction of non-random tokens changes.
+Although random target replacement results in greater noninvertibility than sequence masking (above) the concomitant decreases in next token prediction accuracy make this approach less suitable for general secrecy modeling.

+Now for the strict test: does secret tag-based overfit training (with 100 steps of noninvertibility training followed by 300 steps of NI + CLM recovery using 7/8ths

 ### Secrecy Accessory Models for Language Modeling